 To simulate this, the trainer wears a thick chest protector.
 The student clenches arms with the teacher and practices knee kicks against the pad.
 Clenching is tiring work.

 The workout wraps up with conditioning work.
 This consists of basic strengthening exercises such as crunches and push ups, followed by cool-down stretches.

 The average time for a full workout is three hours.
 However, most gyms caution new fighters to start slow and rest often.
 Kristin, for example, quit her workout after two hours.
 Enjoyment and safety, not machismo, are the driving tenents of most gyms.

 Muay Thai Gyms in Thailand

-In the south of Thailand, in close proximity to beaches and resorts, is the Phuket Muay Thai Gym.
-They charge 400 baht per day and 2000 baht per week (up to two workouts per day) www.martialartsphuket.com.
+In the south of Thailand, in close proximity to the more touristy beaches and resorts, is the KYN Muay Thai Gym along with many other gyms.

-A list of additional Muay Thai gyms in Thailand can be found at www.thaiwebsites.com/muaythai.asp.
+A list of additional Muay Thai gyms in Thailand can be found at www.thaiwebsites.com/muaythai.asp, for all budget types.

-AJ Hoge is a wandering freelance writer and the editor of Hobopoet: A Weblog for Neo-Nomads (www.hobopoet.blogspot.com).
+AJ Hoge is a wandering freelance writer and the editor.